BakhturinaPolina/billionaire_novels_rating_predictor/src/stage06_labeling/openrouter_experiments/README.md

 - `tenacity` (for retry logic)

 Both should already be in your environment if you have the main project dependencies installed.

+## Snippets Feature

+This module includes an enhanced labeling approach that uses **representative document snippets** alongside keywords to generate more precise, scene-level labels.

+### What Are Snippets?

+Snippets are short excerpts (typically 6 sentences) from documents that best represent each topic.
+They provide the LLM with actual scene-level context, enabling it to:

+- Distinguish specific acts (e.g., "Blowjob in Car" vs "Erotic Intimacy")
+- Identify settings (e.g., "Kitchen Argument" vs "General Conflict")
+- Capture tone and style (e.g., "Rough Kissing" vs "Tender Kissing")
+- Avoid vague, euphemistic labels

+### How It Works

+1. **Extraction**: Representative documents are extracted from the BERTopic model using `get_representative_docs()` or `representative_docs_` attribute
+2. **Formatting**: Up to 6 snippets per topic are formatted as numbered quotes
+3. **Integration**: Snippets are included in the user prompt between POS cues and the label request
+4. **Fallback**: If snippets are unavailable, the system works with keywords only (backward compatible)

+### Default Parameters

+- **Max snippets per topic**: 6 (configurable via code)
+- **Max characters per snippet**: 200 (truncates at word boundaries)
+- **Token cost**: ~75 tokens per topic for snippets (~7.6% increase)

+### Benefits

+- **Precision**: Labels capture specific acts, settings, and tones
+- **Neutrality**: Explicit instructions prevent euphemisms
+- **Scene-level understanding**: Better than keyword-only associations
+- **Cost-effective**: Small token increase for significant quality improvement

+### Requirements

+- BERTopic model must have representative documents available
+- Automatically extracted when BERTopic model is loaded
+- Works with both streaming and batch processing modes

+For detailed information, see:
+- `prompts_with_snippets.md`: Prompt structure and examples
+- `SNIPPETS_LOGIC.md`: Theoretical reasoning and design decisions

 ## Usage